 - main focus on clinical clerkships/rotations and you will become a member of a medical team

 During the rotations, you get to see all the fields/specialties of Medicine like internal medicine, pediatrics, psychiatry, neurology, radiology etc. The 3rd year is supposed to help you figure out what type of medicine you want to practice.

 In some universities, like the University of Columbia, this year is called the “Differentiation and Integration” year.

-Find more information on the Medicine specializations in the U.S.4th year
+Find more information on the Medicine specializations in the U.S.

-- residency – choose the medicine specialty you want to study further and this should become your area of expertise.
+- residency – choose the medical speciality you want to study further and this should become your area of expertise.